 Work in the front office, completing a variety of administrative tasks.
 Or build your career on the clinical side, carrying out tasks that range from taking vital signs to counseling patients on medical procedures.

-Here are five important job objectives you can expect to perform as a medical assistant.
+Here are six important job objectives you can expect to perform as a medical assistant.

 1. Build Relationships With Patients